Teaching Intensive & Student Focused.

 Dr. Zabudsky holds a PhD in Educational Policy Studies from the University of Alberta, a Master’s degree in Distance Education from Athabasca University, and a Bachelor of Applied Arts in Broadcast Journalism from Toronto Metropolitan University.

-Dr. Trish Kelley
+Dr. Trish Kelly

 PACIU Vice Chair ∙ ECUAD